 Information about Coronavirus

 By now you have heard of COVID-19, a respiratory illness also known as coronavirus, which can cause symptoms including fever, cough and shortness of breath.
-While at this time there are no vaccines available to treat coronavirus, there are things that you and your family can do to help protect yourselves from getting the virus.
+There are things that you and your family can do to help protect yourselves from getting the virus.
 Here is what you should know about coronavirus and ways you can be proactive about your health.

 At START, your health and safety, along with the health and safety of our staff, are our top priorities.